Yaroslav-Bondar/irregular-verb-trainer-MVC-/README.md

   statistics on answers and loaded verbs, user input validation,

-How to use:
+How to start:
-  download the repository and run index.html
+  download the repository and run index.html in the root folder

 links:
   Build a Simple MVC App From Scratch in JavaScript: https://www.taniarascia.com/javascript-mvc-todo-app/